Buying Property as a Company or an Individual: What’s the Best Structure Option For You?

 Buying Property Through a Trust

 Similar to buying as a company, the main advantage of buying a property through a trust is that it can protect the legal and financial liabilities of the parties involved.
-It can also make dividing of profits from the sale of the property much easier.
+It can also make dividing of profits from the sale of the property much easier, which can be beneficial for family wealth planning.

 Although a trust is eligible for the 50% CGT discount, it cannot claim the first home owner grant.
 Also, for negatively geared properties, the losses cannot be offset against the beneficiary’s other income.